 It’s never been a better time to be a song creator.
+More tools are available than ever before to allow you to create and publish your music.

 It may seem like great songwriters are just born that way.
 Maybe some of them are.
 But, I believe the truth lies somewhere closer to having the desire to find the best strategies and tactics and combining them with the ever-elusive “inspiration”.